Download free PDF

 • Newer markets such as Argentina, Chile, and Peru are beginning to adopt mobile-friendly, Spanish-language SDDC training programs as demand increases.
 Universities and industry consortia are partnering with vendors in the effort of closing the skills gap in the workforce largely due to fragmented IT landscapes needing scalable, offline-capable learning solutions.

-• The MEA region will account for around 6% of the global SDDC market by 2024, and although market expansion is quite constrained, with continued digital transformation programs from governments, increasing trend towards enterprise automation, and larger investments in cloud infrastructure; the limited level of infrastructure in some parts of Africa further limits the growth of the market, impeding wider adoption of the training.
+• The MEA region will account for around 6.5% of the global SDDC market in 2025, and although market expansion is quite constrained, with continued digital transformation programs from governments, increasing trend towards enterprise automation, and larger investments in cloud infrastructure; the limited level of infrastructure in some parts of Africa further limits the growth of the market, impeding wider adoption of the training.

 • There will be initial opportunities for partnership in other jurisdictions, specifically Egypt, Kenya, and Nigeria, where government agencies and private-sector partnerships are piloting modernization of digital infrastructure.
 Scalable, multilingual SDDC training solutions that conform to the local regulatory framework will fulfill skills shortages and stimulate market development across these unsaturated areas.